 Most universities will ask you for at least one reference, written by a careers advisor, headteacher, housemaster, etc. This reference is similar to UCAS, although it should not focus on a particular course, but rather suitability in general for higher education.
 It is ‘all about’ you and should address academic performance, extra-curricular activities and personal qualities.

 Although interviews are rarely mandatory for admission into any American university, they are often recommended and are an excellent way of finding out about the place in which you are planning to spend the next four years.
 Interviews for international students can function in two ways...

-☑ Comprehensive catchment maps for English state schools inc. year of entry. ☑ School exam results by subject and performance GCSE, Alevel or equivalent. ☑ Which schools pupils come from and go onto. ☑ Honest, opinionated and fearless independent reviews of more than 1,100+ schools. ☑ Overall school performance by GCSE, Alevel or equivalent. ☑ School data comparison by A/B weighted, relative success and popularity. ☑ Compare schools by qualities and results. ☑ Independent tutor company reviews.
+☑ 30,000 Independent, state and special schools in our parent-friendly interactive directory. ☑ School exam results by subject and performance GCSE, A level or equivalent. ☑ Which schools pupils come from and go onto. ☑ Honest, opinionated and fearless independent reviews of over 1,000 schools. ☑ Comprehensive catchment maps for English state schools by year of entry. ☑ School data comparison by results, relative success and popularity. ☑ Independent tutor company reviews.